yiisoft/router/README.md

 ### Middleware usage

-In order to simplify usage in PSR-middleware based application, there is a ready to use `Yiisoft\Router\Middleware\Router` middleware provided:
+To simplify usage in PSR-middleware based application, there is a ready to use `Yiisoft\Router\Middleware\Router` middleware provided:

 ```php
 $router = $container->get(Yiisoft\Router\UrlMatcherInterface::class);